openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as fingerprint or face.
 One example of a Verifiable Credential with Biometrics-based Holder Binding is a mobile driving license [@ISO.18013-5], which contains a portrait of the holder.

 Wallet:
 :  An entity used by the Holder to request, receive, store, present, and manage Verifiable Credentials and cryptographic key material.
 There is no single deployment model of a Wallet: Credentials and keys can be stored and managed either locally, through a remote self-hosted service, or via a remote third-party service.
-In the context of this specification, the Wallet acts as an OAuth 2.0 Client (see [@!RFC6749]) since it obtains an Access Token to access an OAuth 2.0 Resource Server (Credential Endpoint).
+In the context of this specification, the Wallet acts as an OAuth 2.0 Client (see [@!RFC6749]) and obtains an Access Token to access an OAuth 2.0 Resource Server (Credential Endpoint).

 Deferred Credential Issuance:
 :  Issuance of Credentials not directly in the response to a Credential issuance request but following a period of time that can be used to perform certain offline business processes.